preciofishbone/OmniaDocs/web-content-management/web-pages/web-editor-reports/index.rst

 .. image:: content-management-overview-new.png

 Note the two units "Past review date", one for "your" pages, and one for all other pages.
-Your pages are all pages where you are the contact person (your name is added in the field "Contact").
+Your pages are all pages youo are Review Responsibe for (see beloew under Page Review settings for more information).
 By clicking the unit you can see a list of the pages in question.
 You can even click the link to the page to go there.
 The field "Review Date" must be active in "Page Properties" (Content Management - Properties) in Omnia Admin for this to work.

 Click for more details.
 Here's an example from a Past review date report: